conda/conda-build/docs/source/resources/style-guide.rst

 ==================
 Match the level of technical language with the audience's level of proficiency.
-It's better to uderestimate the knowledge of your readers rather than overestimate it.
+It's better to uderestimate the knowledge of your readers than overestimate it.
 Limit technical terms to those the user will encounter.
 If you must define a large number of terms, use a glossary to supplement definitions in the text.